Patriot Act: Fahrenheit 9/11 Film

 The sheer magnitude of the Act itself was noted by Michael Moore in his controversial film Fahrenheit 9/11.
-In one of the scenes of the movie, he records Congressperson Jim McDermott (D-WA) alleging that no Senator had read the bill and John Conyers, Jr. (D-MI) as saying, "We don't read most of the bills.
+In one of the scenes of the movie, he records Representative Jim McDermott (D-WA) alleging that no Senator had read the bill and Representative John Conyers, Jr. (D-MI) as saying, "We don't read most of the bills.
 Do you really know what that would entail if we read every bill that we passed?"
-Congressperson Conyers answers his own question, saying that if they did read every bill, it would "slow down the legislative process".
+Conyers answers his own question, saying that if they did read every bill, it would "slow down the legislative process".

 As a dramatic device, Moore then hired an ice-cream van and drove around Washington, D.C., with a loudspeaker, reading out the Act to puzzled passers-by, including a few senators.

 Moore was not the only commentator to notice that not many people had read the Act.
 When Dahlia Lithwick and Julia Turne for Slate asked, "How bad is PATRIOT, anyway?", they decided that it was "hard to tell" and stated:

 The ACLU, in a new fact sheet challenging the DOJ Web site, wants you to believe that the act threatens our most basic civil liberties.
 Ashcroft and his roadies call the changes in law "modest and incremental."
 Since almost nobody has read the legislation, much of what we think we know about it comes third-hand and spun.
 Both advocates and opponents are guilty of fear-mongering and distortion in some instances.